tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 A good article can be found on [how to use composer with WordPress](https://roots.io/using-composer-with-wordpress/) on roots.io website.

-All the plugins are also installable via composer; How ? **3 scenarios are possible**:
+All the plugins are also installable via composer; How? **3 scenarios are possible**:

 ### The plugin provides a `composer.json`